 Know When It’s Just too Cold

 All of this information is assuming you do not have ice on the ground.
 That poses dangers that I am not experienced enough to answer.
-I just know the hurdles I had to go through to find the right balance to stay warm which led me here.
+I just know the hurdles I had to go through to find the right balance to stay warm which led me here to riding a scooter in the winter.

 Your Speed Makes Your Ride Much Colder